 Dr. Michael Smith

-Twenty five years ago British Columbia’s Dr. Michael Smith (1932-2000) was awarded a Nobel Prize.
+More than 25 years ago, British Columbia’s Dr. Michael Smith (1932-2000) was awarded a Nobel Prize.
 A pre-eminent chemist and molecular biologist with a long-standing commitment to supporting emerging scientific talent, Smith’s distinguished career helped establish BC as a hub of world-class health research.

 In 1993, Smith became BC’s first Nobel Laureate, earning science’s highest honour for his role in creating one of the foundational tools of genetic engineering.
 When he died in October 2000, a flood of tributes described a man of many aspects: an inspired scientist, a humanitarian, a humble and generous mentor loved for his humour, and a committed believer in BC’s potential to be a leading centre of health research.

-Smith came to British Columbia from England in 1956 as a post-doctoral fellow.
+Smith came to BC from England in 1956 as a post-doctoral fellow.
 Working in the lab of future Nobel laureate Har Gobind Khorana, the young organic chemist developed a passion for molecular biology, with a particular interest in synthesizing oligonucleotides (short strings of nucleotides, the building blocks of DNA).
 By 1966, Smith’s talent and tireless work had earned him an appointment as a professor in the UBC Department of Biochemistry, which would become his permanent academic home.

 In the mid 1970s, Smith began work on the procedure that would be his greatest achievement.
 Site-directed mutagenesis is a genetic engineering technique based on the notion that targeted mutations may be induced at specific sites in a genome.
 Using synthetic oligonucleotides produced by his lab, Dr. Smith developed and refined a method for selectively engineering mutations in genes.
 This technique has become one of the foundations of biotechnology and has given rise to new diagnostic tests and treatments for genetic diseases.